Tell us about your practice and design approach?

 What inspired you to become an architect?

-So in short, it was a series of fortunate events that led me to be here.
+So in short, it was a series of fortunate events that led me to being here.
 On top of everything, I love creating meaningful spaces layered with life.
-After my undergraduate, I worked in Bangalore for a while and eventually planned to head to UCL to pursue a PG in Urban design at UCL.
-However, the same year I was awarded Young Architect of the Year by Malayala Manorama and with this project started coming in.
+After undergraduate, I worked in Bangalore for a while and eventually planning to head to UCL for pursuing a PG in Urban design at UCL.
+However the same year I was awarded Young Architect of the Year by Malayala Manorama and with this project started coming in.

 Could you please talk about your projects featuring very innovative and different kinds of façade and fenestration designs?